-Appointment 1: Appointment 2: Appointment 3: Breast Cancer Screening
+Appointment 1: Appointment 2: Appointment 3: Breast Cancer Screening Cancer Staging and/or Diagnosis Breast Cancer Screening (with SDP Flag)

-Diagnosis

-(with SDP Flag)

 Scenario 2: Patient was scanned as a High- Risk OBSP patient, there was a suspicious lesion and the radiologist wanted to bring the patient back in 6 months for a follow-up exam.
 Patient was scanned again at the 1 year follow up.